jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

     >>> print(mem_rec.size())
     torch.Size([25, 128, 10])

-Our recording of the membrane potential should be taken across:
+The recording of the membrane potential is taken across:

 * 25 time steps
 * 128 samples of data